 - milk adjust as needed, I used about 2-3 tablespoons

-- Set a medium size pan of water on the stove and bring to a boil.
-Peel and dice sweet potatoes into 1" pieces.
-Add them to the water on the stove and sprinkle salt into the pot with them.
+- Peel and dice sweet potatoes into 1" pieces.
+Place them in a pot and cover with water and a sprinkle of salt.
 Cook until fork tender, this should take less than 15 minutes.

-- Preheat oven to 350 degrees.
-Drain the potatoes and mash gently with a potato masher.
-Season with nutmeg, salt and pepper to taste.
+- Preheat oven to 350°F. Drain the potatoes and mash gently with a potato masher.
+Season with ½ teaspoon salt and ¼ teaspoon pepper to taste.
 Add just a splash of milk and stir until the potatoes are smooth and fluffy.

 - Layer the beef mixture into a baking dish and then top with the mashed sweet potatoes.
 Bake in the center of the oven for 25 minutes, or until hot and bubbling.
 Enjoy!